devmehmetates/RetainCycleUIKit/README.md

 # Retain Cycle UIKit

-This project is a project that contains a few very simple navigation operations.
+This project is project that contains a few very simple navigation operations.
 But it does this by processing the retain cycle.
-The medium article, in which I discussed the project and the subject in detail, will be published soon.
+The medium article, in which I discussed the project and the subject in detail is live now.

+Check it out right here 👉🏻 <a href="https://medium.com/@dev.mehmetates/retain-cycle-in-swift-7f38f05f9dd0"> Medium </a>

 ## Demo